CaoJamie/AS-Physics-Notes/Electric Fields and DC.md

 * unit: $\Omega = Kgm^2A^{-2}s^{-3}$
 * actually it is a properties of materials and is not affect by voltage and current
 * Actual formula: $R=\rho \frac{L}{A}$
-* of something
+* of a conductor

 ## Power
 * >Power is rate of energy transfer ($P = \frac{E}{t}$)
 * $P = \frac{E}{t} = \frac{VQ}{t}$
 * $P = IV = I^2R = \frac{V^2}{R}$
-* for one variable resitance when internal resistance appereaed: the internal resistance must be the same resistance to the variable resistance to have the maximum power
+* for one variable resistance when internal resistance appeared: the internal resistance must be the same resistance to the variable resistance to have the maximum power in external resistor

 ## Electric Energy
 * >Power per unit time